simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-05-29
+<br />**Date image released:**  2025-05-31
-<br />**This image is owned by:**  Franz Hofmann
+<br />**This image is owned by:**  Marcella Giulia Pace
-<br />**Title of the image:**  Irregular Dwarf Galaxy Sextans A
+<br />**Title of the image:**  Afterimage Sunset
-<br />**Description for the image:**  Grand spiral galaxies often seem to get all the attention, flaunting young, bright, blue star clusters and pinkish star forming regions along graceful, symmetric spiral arms.
-But small galaxies form stars too, like irregular dwarf galaxy Sextans A. Its young star clusters and star forming regions are gathered into a gumdrop-shaped region a mere 5,000 light-years across.
-Seen toward the navigational constellation Sextans, the small galaxy lies some 4.5 million light-years distant.
-That puts it near the outskirts of the local group of galaxies, that includes the large, massive spirals Andromeda and our own Milky Way.
-Brighter Milky Way foreground stars appear spiky and yellowish in this colorful telescopic view of Sextans A.
+<br />**Description for the image:**  On May 7, the Sun setting behind a church bell tower was captured in this filtered and manipulated digital skyscape from Ragusa, Sicily, planet Earth.
+In this version of the image the colors look bizarre.
+Still, an intriguing optical illusion known as an afterimage can help you experience the same scene with a more natural looking appearance.
+To try it, find the sunspots of active region AR4079 grouped near the bottom of the blue solar disk.
+Relax and stare at the dark sunspot group for about 30 seconds, then close your eyes or shift your gaze to a plain white surface.
+In a moment an afterimage of the sunset should faintly appear.
+But the afterimage sunset will have this image's complementary colors and a more normal yellow Sun against a familiar blue sky.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2505/sexa_gemsbock_cdk_pub.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2505/Afterimageorizontal.jpeg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).